-It is important to understand that the probate process can be a long and complicated process, especially if the will is missing or destroyed.
-It is crucial to take action as soon as possible to ensure that the probate process runs smoothly and your loved one’s final wishes are carried out.
-In this article, we will explore the steps you should take if your loved one’s will is accidentally damaged or destroyed, and how an estate planning attorney can help you through the process.
+It is important to understand the probate process.
+Too often, it can be a long and complicated process, especially if the will is missing or destroyed.
+It is crucial to take action as soon as possible.
+You can ensure that you carry out your loved one’s final wishes by taking action.
+Additionally, this can help ensure that the probate process runs smoothly.
+In this article, we will explore the steps you should take if your loved one’s will is accidentally damaged or destroyed.

 What to Do if Your Will is Accidentally Damaged or Destroyed

-If you’re wondering what happens to your estate if your will is accidentally damaged or destroyed, you’re not alone.
-Accidents happen, and important documents like wills can be lost in fires, floods, or other unexpected events.
+Wondering what happens to your estate, or your loved one’s, if your will is accidentally damaged or destroyed?
+Well you are not alone.
+Accidents happen, and important documents like wills are often lost in fires, floods, or other unexpected events.
+Especially when the elderly tend to forget where they stored items.
 But don’t panic – there are options for probating a damaged or destroyed will.

 Common Places to Look for a Will